 Revenues for the Regional Development Impact Fee program are wholly dependent on the amount of new development that occurs in Monterey County.
-The current economic situation has slowed growth throughout the County, resulting in an expectation that fee revenues will be minimal in the short-term.
-This issue is addressed in the Strategic Expenditure Plan by shifting funding for near-term projects out by several years.
+As the economy has improved, development has increased but has still not reached pre-recession levels.
+As a result, fee revenues are growing, but are not as substantial as originally projected.
+The annual Strategic Expenditure Plan will be updated by shifting funding for near-term projects out to better correspond with currently projected revenues.